786riyaz/Node_JS_Learning/25 Authentication and Authorization/Code Explaination.md

   * On error (invalid signature, expired token) responds with `401`.
 * Interview notes:

-  * You can return more specific errors, but avoid revealing too much (e.g., “invalid signature” vs “expired”).
+  * You can return more specific errors, but avoid revealing too much (e.g., "invalid signature" vs "expired").
   * Consider token revocation (blacklist) if you need immediate logouts or refresh-token patterns.

 ```js